mirumee/ariadne-codegen/docs/02-guides/02-schema-sources.md

 - `schema_path` - path to file/directory with GraphQL schema
 - `schema_paths` - list of local paths and/or installed-package sources to build the schema from
-- `remote_schema_url` - url to GraphQL server, where introspection query can be performed
+- `remote_schema_url` - URL to GraphQL server, where introspection query can be performed

 ## Local schema file

-Point `schema_path` at a `.graphql` file or a directory containing schema files:
+Point `schema_path` at a single schema file or at a directory:

 ```toml
 [tool.ariadne-codegen]